theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/report/setup-custom-function-module.md

+Unlike the other components, the Xtract IS Report component requires the installation of a custom function module in your SAP system before use.
 If you can't do this on your own, please ask your SAP system administrator for help.

 First, create a new function group to place the function module in (name it ZXTRACT or change the name if you like).
 Create a new function module called Z_XTRACT_IS_REMOTE_REPORT.
 Set the attribute remote enabled to true.